carpentries/workshop-template/files/collaborative_document_in_person.md

 * For access to this floor you might need to ring the doorbell so someone can let you in
 * In case of an emergency, you can exit our floor using the main staircase.
   Or follow green light signs at the ceiling to the emergency staircase.
 * **Wifi**: Eduroam should work.
-Otherwise use the 'matrixbuilding' network, see A4 papers on the walls.
+Otherwise use the 'matrixbuilding' network, password should be printed out and available somewhere in the room.

 ## 🔧 Exercises